command-line-interface-pages/themes/CONTRIBUTING.md

 ## How to get started?

-Before writing your own theme try explore existing ones with preinstalled prerequisites.
+Before writing your own theme try to explore existing ones with preinstalled prerequisites.
 Start with the simplest [default](./default/theme.yaml) theme.

 Each theme can set up one or several following aspects of rendered pages: